glimpse-editor/glimpse-editor.github.io/content/about.md

 We intend to support recent desktop versions of Windows, Mac and Linux.

 Linux users will be able to install Glimpse as a [Flatpak](https://flatpak.org/) or an [AppImage](https://appimage.org/).
-A source tarball will be provided for package maintainers.

-BSD and Solaris are not directly supported, but we will accept bugs raised by users of those systems.
+A source tarball will be provided for package maintainers of Linux, BSD and Solaris distributions.

 [Return to top](#contents)